How much you spent in each country and how long you were there for?

 It depended on where I was travelling.
 I lived very much on a shoe string.
 In European countries it could be 5 euros per day, but in India 5 Euros would be a very expensive day and I spent more like 2/3 Euros.
 Of course there were times when I was in a touristy area or decided to stay in a hostel or hotel for a night after a couple of weeks of camping.
 In Europe over 7.5 months I spent £3,500 pounds.
-Then I earnt about £3000 working in Tbilisi and by the time I had finished travelling in India / Nepal on the next leg of the journey that had also finished, so I returned to Georgia, again worked.
-Earnt about £2,500 and then the trip in Mongolia probably cost about £1,500 for 5 weeks all inclusive of travel and a few extra pieces of equipment.
+I earnt about some money working in Tbilisi and by the time I had finished travelling in India / Nepal on the next leg of the journey that had also finished, so I returned to Georgia, again worked.
+Earnt some more cash and then the trip in Mongolia probably cost about £1,500 for 5 weeks all inclusive of travel and a few extra pieces of equipment.

 Any tips on quantities and ratios?
 Typical meals, examples, etc.